 There are a lot of myths about private colleges.
 We encourage you to take a few minutes to learn how private colleges like The College of Idaho offer a great education at an affordable cost.

-According to the U.S. Department of Education’s College Scorecard the average annual cost for a C of I education is $18,541, which is only slightly higher than the national median and less than almost every regional private college or university.
+According to the U.S. Department of Education’s College Scorecard the average annual cost for a College of Idaho education is $18,541, which is only slightly higher than the national median and less than almost every regional private college or university.
 In fact, it's even within $3,000 of about half the regional public colleges and universities.

-Additionally, 64% of full-time C of I students receive their bachelor’s degree within 6 years, a significantly higher graduation rate than most public institutions and higher than any other public or private institution in Idaho.
-Because C of I students graduate faster than their peers in Idaho they are more likely to avoid extra years of tuition and begin their careers earlier.
+Additionally, 64% of full-time College of Idaho students receive their bachelor’s degree within 6 years, a significantly higher graduation rate than most public institutions and higher than any other public or private institution in Idaho.
+Because College of Idaho students graduate faster than their peers in Idaho they are more likely to avoid extra years of tuition and begin their careers earlier.

 The College of Idaho is a less expensive option when comparing net price to other private colleges in the Northwest.
-The cost of a C of I education has remained relatively stable in recent years, with two consecutive years of 3% tuition increases, whereas Idaho’s four-year public schools have experiences annual increases between 4% and 8.4%.
+The cost of education at the College has remained relatively stable in recent years, with two consecutive years of 3% tuition increases, whereas Idaho’s four-year public schools have experiences annual increases between 4% and 8.4%.

 The College of Idaho believes diversity is critical to educating students for a global stage.
 We actively work to recruit students from all backgrounds to promote dialogue and learning between cultures, beliefs and backgrounds.

-- More than 10% of C of I students are international, representing 53 countries.
+- More than 10% of students at the College are international, representing over 70 countries.

 - Approximately 20% of students are Hispanic, African-American, Asian-American, American Indian or multi-ethnic.